Average analytic ranks of elliptic curves over number fields: Average analytic ranks

 \section{Average analytic ranks}

 In this section we use our results from the previous section on counting elliptic curves with prescribed local conditions in order to give a bound for the average analytic rank of elliptic curves over number fields.
-Our strategy will mainly follow that of Cho and Jeong \cite[\S 4.1]{CJ21}.
+Our strategy will mainly follow that of Cho and Jeong \cite{CJ23a, CJ23b}, and is related to Brumer's strategy (see Remark \ref{rem:brumer}).